 Teaching Commands through Context

 I am so glad I found a better way to engage my students and expose them to language in context.
-With the help of pinterest and image search, I compiled images of commands being used in actual context!
-A lot of the images were funny/punny: what better way to engage the students!
+With the help of Pinterest and image search, I compiled images of commands being used in actual context!
+Many of the images were funny/punny: what better way to engage the students?
 Now, I show them the images and have them fill in the chart.
 So when they see these two images, they can figure out what they mean and which is a positive command and which is a negative command.

-By looking at these images, they are able to figure out the meaning AND recognize the mandatos informales chartcommand.
-It makes filling out the graphic organizer much more meaningful when they see how they phrases can be used in real life.
+By looking at these images, they are able to figure out the meaning AND recognize the command.
+It makes filling out the graphic organizer much more meaningful when they see how the phrases can be used in real life.

-If you want to save yourself the hours of finding images and creating a chart (but still be able to edit it to your needs), you can pSpanish Commands Notesurchase a ready to use lesson here.
+If you want to save yourself the hours of finding images and creating a chart (while still being able to edit it to your needs), you can purchase a ready to use lesson here.
 Otherwise, we hope this idea has helped you to teach with context.

 About spanishplans